qbingjiang/DR-TB_prediction/README.md

 # DR-TB_prediction
-The code will coming soon!!
+The code will be coming soon!!

-This is a python implementation of DLHC model.
+This is a Python implementation of the DLHC model.
 For the detailed architecture please refer to the original paper.

 ## Environments and Requirements

 ## 1 Lung segmentation
-For convenience, we modified the code from the pre-trained [model](https://github.com/JoHof/lungmask).
+We modified the code from the pre-trained [model](https://github.com/JoHof/lungmask) for convenience.

-## Deep learning feature extraction
+## 2 Deep learning feature extraction

-## Hand-crafted feature extraction
+## 3 Hand-crafted feature extraction

-## Model building (including dimension reduction)
+## 4 Model building (including dimension reduction)

-## Visualization
+## 5 Visualization

 ## Reference